Muslim World Cup players face Ramadan decision

 "Ideally, from looking into research, the best time for athletes who are partaking in Ramadan to train is either early in the morning or late at night, as near to a time when they can hydrate and eat."

-"I found at the break of the fast, to get back to a hydrated state the athlete had to drink around six litres of fluid," Gardner said.
-"Standard guidelines say two and a half to three litres of fluid a day, so many people are surprised when they hear six.
+"I found at the break of the fast, to get back to a hydrated state the athlete had to drink around six liters of fluid," Gardner said.
+"Standard guidelines say two and a half to three liters of fluid a day, so many people are surprised when they hear six.

 "On its own, that amount of water can have a diuretic effect, so we had to make sure there was some sodium or that it was consumed with food."